regular-life/OS-Assignments/Assignment-2/Ques3/README.md

      ```bash
       sudo insmod code.ko
      ```
    - The module has been loaded on the kernel.
-To verify, type the following on terminal:
+To verify, type the following on terminal and search for `code` in the list (It's likely to appear at the top):
      ```bash
      sudo lsmod
      ```